14Richa/14Richa.github.io/_posts/2018-09-30-pass-by-valandref.md

 author: "Richa"
 ---

+A little introduction on pass by value v/s pass by reference

 # Pass By Value

 In Pass by Value, functions are called directly by passing the value of the variable in the form of argument.